Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Discussion and Conclusions

-More generally, our work should motivate further theoretical study of topological defects in spin-orbit coupling, as a domain wall is just the simplest one-dimensional example while zero-dimensional defects in spin-orbit coupling were confirmed to host interesting bound states\cite{Sau10,Menard19}.
-Methodically, the spectral flow theorem proved useful and informative in understanding one-dimensional defects in two spatial dimensions because the resulting three-dimensional parameter space had point- and line-like degeneracies in our models.
-It would be interesting to generalize this approach to defects in multiple parameters and in higher dimensions.
+More generally, our work should motivate further theoretical study of topological defects in spin-orbit coupling, since a domain wall is just the simplest one-dimensional example, while zero-dimensional defects in spin-orbit coupling were also confirmed to host interesting bound states\cite{Sau10,Menard19}. {Methodically, the spectral flow theorem proved useful and informative in understanding both single-valley and two-valley systems with one-dimensional defects in two spatial dimensions because the resulting three-dimensional parameter space had point- and line-like degeneracies in our models.
+It would be interesting to further apply this approach to the numerous quantum condensed matter models in this category.}